Term Dates 21/22

 Mrs Hilary Hastings – Chair of Local Academy Comittee – 01922 710210 (ask for Mrs Hastings to call you back)

-If school is closed and you have an urgent concern about a child’s welfare and believe them to be at risk of significant harm you could call the Police on 999 or make contact with Walsall Children’s Social Care Emergency out of hours on Telephone 01922 652559(to report a concern about a child call 03005552866)
+If school is closed and you have an urgent concern about a child’s welfare and believe them to be at risk of significant harm you can call the Police on 999 or make contact with Walsall Children’s Social Care Emergency out of hours on Telephone 01922 652559(to report a concern about a child call 03005552866)

 The Academy’s Safeguarding Policy can be found here:-

-Safeguarding Spotlight This Week
+Safeguarding Spotlight Themes

 KEEPING SAFE ON THE ROADS WITH A*STAR